statamic/docs/content/collections/docs/new-antlers-parser.md

 </li>
 ```

-### Disambiguation 🆕
+### Disambiguation 🆕 {#disambiguating-tags}

 You may optionally disambiguate your tags by prefixing them with a `%` percent sign.
-If you're already disambiguating your variables, you may find this unnecessary, but it's here if you need it.
+If you're already [disambiguating your variables](#disambiguating-variables), you may find this unnecessary, but it's here if you need it.

 ```
 {{ %collection:blog }}